SpiderMonkey1975/IFOS2D/README.md

           cp jobscripts/jobscript_TEST.slurm ./job
           open job and set WORKDIR to appropriate output directory.
 This NEEDS to be the same output directory specified in the test_FW.json and test_INV.json input files

 Please note that you MUST make a copy of the appropriate jobscript into your par/ subdirectory.
+A new bash script called generate_runscript.sh is now available to auto-generate the appropriate SLURM jobscript.

 And we submit the job to the SLURM scheduler